Dolenek/Portfolio-Site/README.md

    }
    ```
 3. **Copy build**: rsync or scp `dist/` to `/var/www/portfolio/dist` (or your chosen path).
-4. **Enable HTTPS via Cloudflare**: point the domain’s A record at your public IP, enable the Cloudflare proxy (orange cloud), and issue SSL (Full/Strict mode recommended).
-Optionally enable “Always Use HTTPS”.
+4. **Enable HTTPS via Cloudflare**: point the domainï¿½s A record at your public IP, enable the Cloudflare proxy (orange cloud), and issue SSL (Full/Strict mode recommended).
+Optionally enable ï¿½Always Use HTTPSï¿½.
 5. **Systemd service (optional)**: if serving with a Node static server (e.g., `serve`), create a unit to keep it alive.
 6. **CI hint**: hook up GitHub Actions or a simple script to run `npm run build` before deploying to keep output reproducible.